jagenjo/rendeer.js/guides/README.md

 renderer.loadMesh( "data/sky.obj", callback ); //callback in case we want to execute  a function when the mesh is loaded
 ```

+## Materials

+Rendeer objects are rendered based on the properties of the node (mesh, shader, textures and uniforms), but you can redirect the rendering to a Material class
+if you prefeer to.

+You can assign a material name to the node.material, and have a material registered in RD.Materials that will handle the rendering.

+Materials should have a material.render method in charge of the rendering.

+Check ```Material.prototype.render = function( renderer, model, mesh, indices_name, group_index )``` to know more.

 ### Using GLTF

 You can easily load a GLTF scene.
 First be sure to include the rendeer-gltf.js library or use the bundled one found in rendeer.js.